Families of Boeing crash victims renew push for FAA changes

-The parents of 24-year-old Samya Rose Stumo are scheduled to meet Transportation Secretary Pete Buttigieg, then join other families later at a vigil outside FAA headquarters in Washington.
-In Toronto, the family of Danielle Moore, who was also 24, will protest outside the U.S. consulate.
+The parents of 24-year-old Samya Rose Stumo met with Transportation Secretary Pete Buttigieg for nearly an hour, then joined other families at a vigil outside FAA headquarters in Washington.
+In Toronto, the family of Danielle Moore, who was also 24, planned to protest outside the U.S. consulate.

 FAA Administrator Stephen Dickson has personally vouched for the plane’s safety.
 A military and airline pilot before heading FAA, Dickson flew a Max in September.
 Boeing says Max jets have made 9,000 flights for 14 airlines without incident since returning to service late last year.